 Pressure injuries in people with darker skin tones: a literature review

-Oozageer Gunowa, N, Hutchinson, M, Brooke, J & Jackson, D 2017, 'Pressure injuries in people with darker skin tones: a literature review', Journal of Clinical Nursing.
+Oozageer Gunowa, N, Hutchinson, M, Brooke, J & Jackson, D in press, 'Pressure injuries in people with darker skin tones: a literature review', Journal of Clinical Nursing.

 Published version available form:

 Aims and objectives: In this article, we aimed to explore the literature to ascertain what research evidence exists in relation to the identification of pressure injuries in people with dark skin tones.

 Background: Pressure injuries development has been widely researched and documented; however, much of this work does not address ethnicity or race and assumes Caucasian-ness.
 Thus, the perceptions of people with dark skin tones and the influence of skin pigmentation on identification and management of pressure injuries is under examined.

 Methods: A comprehensive electronic database search was undertaken of PubMed, Cumulative Index for Nursing and Allied Health Literature, Cochrane and British Nursing Index (BNI) between 1990-July 2016.
 Alongside the electronic data, journals, books, papers from conferences, relevant national and international organisations and reference lists were also used to help source key studies.

 Results: A search of the literature revealed 11 relevant articles.
 The foci of studies included the following: risk of sustaining a pressure injuries based on skin tones, identification of pressure injuries amongst people with dark skin tones, pressure injuries and place of care and socio-economic impact on pressure injuries development.
 Overall, findings indicate that people with darker skin tones are more likely to develop higher stage pressure injuries.
 Reasons for this are not fully elucidated; however, it may be associated with current skin assessment protocols being less effective for people who have darker skin tones resulting in early damage arising from pressure not being recognised.